Les Chapman: Back at Oldham

 In December 1974, he returned to Oldham Athletic, now in Division Two.
 He stayed at the club for the next four and a half years, during which they climbed back up to the Second Division.
 Chapman missed only five games during that time and it came as a surprise to many when he left at the end of the 1978–79 season.
 In total, he made 263 league appearances for Oldham Athletic and scored 20 times.

 Later years

 Upon leaving Oldham, Chapman spent the summer of 1979 playing in the North American Soccer League for San Jose Earthquakes before returning to England and to Stockport County.
 After one season at Edgeley Park, Chapman left to sign for Bradford City.
 He spent four seasons at Valley Parade making 139 league appearances, before leaving on a free transfer for Rochdale where he spent two seasons, playing nearly 100 games for the Spotland side.
-His career at Preston saw him a regular in the team during their successful promotion season of 1988, and he scored the winning goal in an away match at Leyton Orient that confirmed their promotion.
+His career at Preston saw him a regular in the team during their successful promotion season of 1986 to 1987. and he scored the winning goal in an away match at Leyton Orient that confirmed their promotion.
 For that reason he is still fondly remembered by PNE supporters.
-A fanzine "53 miles West of Venus" was published for several years afterwards following Chapmans immediate comments about how he felt after the game.
+A fanzine "53 miles West of Venus" was published for several years afterwards following Chapman's immediate comments about how he felt after the game.